 As of June 30, 2012, we had 28 project companies that were, or expected to be, engaged in the property development business, of which 16 had obtained formal qualification certificates, and 12 had obtained provisional qualification certificates.
 Of the 28 project companies that had obtained formal or provisional qualification certificates, three were in the process of applying for the renewal of the relevant qualification certificates.
-If any of our project companies that are, or expect to be, engaged in property development business is unable to meet the relevant requirements and therefore unable to obtain or renew its provisional qualification certificate, obtain its formal qualification certificate when its provisional qualification certificate, obtain its formal qualification certificate, such project company will be given a deadline within which it has to meet these requirements and it will also be subject to a penalty of between RMB50,000 and RMB100,000.
+If any of our project companies that are, or expect to be, engaged in property development business is unable to meet the relevant requirements and therefore unable to obtain or renew its provisional qualification certificate, obtain its formal qualification certificate when its provisional qualification certificate expires, or pass the annual verification of its formal qualification certificate, such project company will be given a deadline within which it has to meet these requirements and it will also be subject to a penalty of between RMB50,000 and RMB100,000.
 Failure to meet the requirements within the deadline could result in the revocation of the qualification certificate and the business license of the relevant project company.
-We cannot assure you that we will be able to pass the annual verification of the qualification certificates or obtain formal qualification certificates in a timely manner, or at all, as and when the provisional qualification certificates expire.
+We cannot assure you that we will be able to pass the annual verification of the qualification certificates of each of our project companies or that we will be able to renew our provisional qualification certificates or obtain formal qualification certificates in a timely manner, or at all, as and when the provisional qualification certificates expire.

 Our PRC subsidiaries engaged in the property operation services (including property management services, building equipment installation, maintenance and repair services and information network services), hotel services and property investment businesses are required to obtain relevant qualification certificates from competent PRC government agencies for the provision of their services and some such qualification certificates are subject to annual verifications.
 As of June 30, 2012, except for Tianjin Xintang Property Management Company Limited, all of our PRC subsidiaries engaged in the property operation services, hotel services and property investment businesses had obtained or were in the process of obtaining the required qualification certificates.
 The qualification certificate for property management services held by Tianjin Xintang Property Management Company Limited ("Tianjin Xintang") has expired and has not been renewed.
-The services Group Limited.
-We cannot assure you that our PRC subsidiaries engaged in the property operation services, hotel services and property operation services, hotel services of the property operation services and property investment businesses will be able to pass the annual verification of their qualification certificates or that we will be able obtain new qualification certificates for our subsidiaries that may engage in the property operation services, hotel services and property investment businesses in the future.
+The services that Tianjin Xintang used to provide are now provided by the Tianjin branch of Shenzhen Colour Life Services Group Limited.
+We cannot assure you that our PRC subsidiaries engaged in the property operation services, hotel services and property investment businesses will be able to pass the annual verification of their qualification certificates or that we will be able obtain new qualification certificates for our subsidiaries that may engage in the property operation services, hotel services and property investment businesses in the future.